Deuteronomium (band): Little Rose Productions

-In 1998 Manu Lehtinen and Miika Partala formed a company called Little Rose Productions.
-Their intention was to give diversity to the Finnish Christian music culture by importing Christian metal CDs to Finland and sell them.
+In 1998, Manu Lehtinen and Miika Partala formed a company called Little Rose Productions.
+They intended to give diversity to the Finnish Christian music culture by importing Christian metal CDs to Finland and sell them.
 Little Rose was also a record label that signed Christian metal bands.
 Four bands were on their roster: Deuteronomium, Immortal Souls, Lament and Mordecai.
-Some of the notable releases were Immortal Souls / Mordecai split-CD Divine Wintertime / Through the Woods, Towards the Dawn Immortal Soul's debut album Under the Northern Sky, the compilation albums From Kaamos to Mid night Sun and The Metal Rose Collection.
+Some notable releases were Immortal Souls / Mordecai split-CD Divine Wintertime / Through the Woods, Towards the Dawn Immortal Soul's debut album Under the Northern Sky, the compilation albums From Kaamos to Mid night Sun and The Metal Rose Collection.

-Later in 1998, Deuteronomium recorded their first studio album titled Street Corner Queen under their label.
-With this release they wanted to be pioneering and experimented with black metal and different styles such as reggae, funk metal, rap and others seldom heard in extreme metal.
-They also tried writing as artistic lyrics as possible without hiding the message, using everything from bonsai trees to ravens as metaphors about social issues.
-The album was distributed through label's catalogue and almost worldwide in Christian bookstores.
+Later in 1998, Deuteronomium recorded their first studio album, Street Corner Queen, under their label.
+With this release, they wanted to pioneer and experiment with black metal and different styles such as reggae, funk metal, rap and others seldom heard in extreme metal.
+They tried writing without hiding their message, using bonsai trees and ravens as metaphors about social issues.
+The album was distributed through the label's catalogue and almost worldwide in Christian bookstores.
 Street Corner Queen was released on 20 May 1998.
-The release gig was held in the rock club Lutakko with Hallowed as the support act.
+The release show was held in the rock club Lutakko with Hallowed as the support act.

-In 1999 Deuteronomium entered the studio again and recorded new material.
-They first released a single called To Die and Gain.
-During that period they also changed their old extreme metal logo to a more simplified version.
-All of a sudden the band received a phone call from club Lutakko inquiring whether Deuteronomium could open for the rock metal band Sentenced – a well-known Finnish group – on February 6.
-It was Deuteronomium's biggest gig at that point of their career.
+In 1999, Deuteronomium entered the studio to record new material.
+They released the single "To Die and Gain."
+During that period, they changed their old logo to a simplified version.
+The band received a phone call from club Lutakko inquiring whether Deuteronomium could open for Sentenced – a well-known Finnish group – on February 6.
+It was Deuteronomium's biggest show at that point in their career.
 According to Deuteronomium, they were well received by the audience who had come to see Sentenced although many were surprised that Deuternomium is a Christian band when the band told about their faith.
 The members of Sentenced were divided in two when they heard who their support act was.
 Others didn't even greet them while others came to talk to Deuteronomium members during the pauses.

 Their second album titled Here to Stay, released in mid-1999, saw a change in style for the band, as they transitioned from melodic death metal to a more groove-oriented sound they self-styled as "death n' roll", and maintained a more consistent sound.
 Often compared to later Entombed, Gorefest, Heartwork-era Carcass or 1990s material of Napalm Death, Here to Stay is a mix between melodic death metal and punk rock with a more laid-back lyrical style.
 Here to Stay was received somewhat better than Street Corner Queen.